vaquarkhan/microservices-recipes-a-free-gitbook/MENTORSHIP.md

 ## 🎯 **What You Can Discuss**

 ### **🏗️ Architecture & Design**
-- **Microservices Strategy** - When and how to adopt microservices
+- Microservices Strategy - When and how to adopt microservices
-- **The VaquarKhan (Khan) Pattern™** - Deep dive into adaptive granularity methodology
+- Khan Pattern - Deep dive into adaptive granularity methodology
-- **System Design** - Scalable, resilient distributed systems
+- System Design - Scalable, resilient distributed systems
-- **Technology Selection** - Choosing the right tools and platforms
+- Technology Selection - Choosing the right tools and platforms
-- **Migration Planning** - From monolith to microservices transformation
+- Migration Planning - From monolith to microservices transformation

 ### **💼 Career Development**
-- **Career Progression** - From developer to architect
+- Career Progression - From developer to architect
-- **Skill Development** - Technical and leadership competencies
+- Skill Development - Technical and leadership competencies
-- **Interview Preparation** - System design and architecture interviews
+- Interview Preparation - System design and architecture interviews
-- **Portfolio Building** - Showcasing your architectural expertise
+- Portfolio Building - Showcasing your architectural expertise
-- **Industry Insights** - Trends and opportunities in cloud computing
+- Industry Insights - Trends and opportunities in cloud computing

 ### **🎓 Academic & Research**
-- **Thesis Guidance** - Microservices and distributed systems research
+- Thesis Guidance - Microservices and distributed systems research
-- **Research Methodology** - Empirical studies in software architecture
+- Research Methodology - Empirical studies in software architecture
-- **Publication Support** - Academic paper writing and submission
+- Publication Support - Academic paper writing and submission
-- **Conference Presentations** - Sharing your research effectively
+- Conference Presentations - Sharing your research effectively
-- **Industry Collaboration** - Bridging academia and practice
+- Industry Collaboration - Bridging academia and practice

 ### **🚀 Startup & Entrepreneurship**
-- **Technical Leadership** - Building and leading engineering teams
+- Technical Leadership - Building and leading engineering teams
-- **Architecture Decisions** - Making the right technical choices for growth
+- Architecture Decisions - Making the right technical choices for growth
-- **Scaling Challenges** - Growing from startup to enterprise
+- Scaling Challenges - Growing from startup to enterprise
-- **Investor Presentations** - Communicating technical vision to stakeholders
+- Investor Presentations - Communicating technical vision to stakeholders
-- **Product Strategy** - Aligning technology with business goals
+- Product Strategy - Aligning technology with business goals

 ---